pulp/pulp/playpen/DISTRIBUTED_TASKS_README.txt

 5) Lastly, you need to run a Celery Beat.
 This is similar to a crond for Celery.
 It is important that only one Celery Beat be run across the entire application, no matter how many Pulp servers are part of the system.
+Celery Beat must run long enough to send at least one "babysit" task before the Pulp application will work correctly, as this is how Pulp discovers the available workers.

    $ sudo -u apache celery beat -A pulp.server.async.app --loglevel INFO --pidfile /tmp/beat.pid